klaytn/klaytn-docs/docs/misc/faq.md

 To learn about how to build BApp using Klaytn SDK, see [Tutorials](../bapp/tutorials/README.md).

 Also, check the porting guidelines [from web3.js](../bapp/sdk/caver-js/porting-from-web3.js.md) and [from web3j](../bapp/sdk/caver-java/porting-from-web3j.md).
 Because the syntactic of caver-js and caver-java are very similar to web3.js and web3j, porting should be minimal and very straightforward.
-But, no, you can not use web3.js or web3j against Klaytn.
+But, no, you can not use web3.js or web3j to make a request against Klaytn.

-## Do I must install and run own EN (Endpoint Node) to use Klaytn? <a id="do-i-must-install-and-run-en"></a>
+## Must I install and run an EN (Endpoint Node) to use Klaytn? <a id="must-i-install-and-run-en"></a>

 Yes and No.
 There are public ENs you can simply connect to.
 Note that they are provided as a testing purpose without SLA.
 Do not use them in production.